Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Conclusion

 \section{Conclusion}

-We introduce Harmony, a joint self-supervised and weakly-supervised method for learning generalized visual features from web-scraped data.
-Harmony outperforms previous methods and baselines across classification, segmentation, and detection tasks, highlighting how our multiple training objectives can complement each other to learn stronger visual representations.
+We present Harmony, a joint self-supervised and weakly-supervised method for learning generalized visual features from web-scraped data, introducing a soft loss and a text self-distillation method.
+Harmony outperforms or is competitive with leading methods and baselines across classification, segmentation, and detection tasks, highlighting how our multiple training objectives can complement each other to learn stronger visual representations.